History of HIV/AIDS: Male circumcision distribution and HIV origins

-Male circumcision may reduce the probability of HIV acquisition by men.
+Male circumcision reduces the risk of HIV transmission (see Circumcision and HIV).
 Leaving aside blood transfusions, the highest HIV-1 transmissibility ever measured was from female prostitutes with 85% prevalence of HIV to uncircumcised men with GUD; 43% contracted HIV-1 after a single sexual exposure.
 There was no seroconversion in the absence of male GUD.
 Sousa et al. reasoned that the adaptation and epidemic emergence of each HIV group may have required such extreme conditions, and thus reviewed the existing ethnographic literature for patterns of male circumcision and hunting of apes and monkeys for bushmeat, focusing on the period 1880–1960, and on most of the 318 ethnic groups living in Central and West Africa.
 They also collected censuses and other literature showing the ethnic composition of colonial cities in this period.
 Then, they estimated the circumcision frequencies of the Central African cities over time.

 Sousa et al. charts reveal that male circumcision frequencies were much lower in several cities of western and central Africa in the early 20th century than they are currently.
 The reason is that many ethnic groups not performing circumcision by that time gradually adopted it, to imitate other ethnic groups and enhance the social acceptance of their boys (colonialism produced massive intermixing between African ethnic groups).
 About 15–30% of men in Léopoldville and Douala in the early 20th century should be uncircumcised, and these cities were the probable centers of HIV-1 groups M and O, respectively.

 The authors studied early circumcision frequencies in 12 cities of Central and West Africa, to test if this variable correlated with HIV emergence.
 This correlation was strong for HIV-2: among 6 West African cities that could have received immigrants infected with SIVsmm, the two cities from the Ivory Coast studied (Abidjan and Bouaké) had much higher frequency of uncircumcised men (60–85%) than the others, and epidemic HIV-2 groups emerged initially in this country only.
 This correlation was less clear for HIV-1 in Central Africa.

 HIV and other infections can spread from person to person via the use of improper and unsanitary tools during circumcision and female genital mutilation.
 Some Bukusu communities in Kenya have ceased circumcision because of a belief that the traditional form of the ritual can spread HIV.